-Each summer, Camp Woods & Wildlife introduces teens to our state's forest resources and their management.
+Each summer, Holiday Lake Forestry Camp introduces teens to our state's forest resources and their management.
 The camp is sponsored by the Virginia Department of Forestry, in cooperation with other agencies, organizations and businesses.
 Sponsorships allow all campers to participate at a minimal personal cost.

-Camp is designed for students with an interest in natural resource conservation who may want to explore forestry and other natural resource careers.
+Forestry Camp is designed for students with an interest in natural resource conservation who may want to explore forestry and other natural resource careers.
 This hands-on, field-oriented experience takes place at Holiday Lake 4-H Educational Center, located in the 20,000-acre Appomattox-Buckingham State Forest.
 The working forest provides a vast outdoor classroom for interactive learning, with instruction from professional foresters, biologists and other resource specialists.
 Subjects include forest ecology and management; timber harvesting and reforestation; tree identification and measurement; wildlife management and habitat improvement, and environmental protection.
-Additional activities include demonstrations, exploratory sessions and competitions.
+Additional activities include field trips, demonstrations, exploratory sessions and competitions.

-Applications for Camp Woods & Wildlfie are accepted each year beginning in January.
+Nominations for Forestry Camp are accepted each year beginning in January.
 For more information, visit the Virginia Department of Forestry's website: